mmjwsk/ParadarkTestAssignment/README.md

 Adding a new type of target is even easier than adding a new type of damage - all it takes is creating a child BP from BP_BaseTarget and editing the values of DamageResistane within its DamageSystemComponent.

 ### Project organization
-I've made sure to keep my own code separate from the FPP template code, so there's no need of checking that code for anything added by me.
+I've made sure to keep my own code separate from the FPP template code, so there's no need to scour that code for anything added/modified by me.
 The only changes there was making about 2 methods virtual in order to override them in children classes.
-The entirety of the C++ code created for this assignment is located in the Public/Private folders of the solution (as opposed to the Unreal starter code that's just loose in the main project folder).
+The entirety of the C++ code created for this assignment is located in the Public/Private folders of the solution (as opposed to the Unreal starter code that's just loose in the main Majewski_TestTask project folder).
 As for Editor stuff and assets, all of those created by me are located in the TestTaskAssets folder - everything else is the starter content and has not been subject to any changes.

 ### Controls
 After picking up the gun, use numeric keys 1 to 5 to switch between damage types: